mickem/nscp-docs/reference/client/GraphiteClient.rst

 Queries
 =======
-A quick reference for all avalible queries (check commands) in the GraphiteClient module.
+A quick reference for all available queries (check commands) in the GraphiteClient module.

 :query:`graphite_submit`
 ------------------------